BambooHR tracks leave fine, but it cannot stop a Bendigo carer with an expired police check from being rostered tomorrow

 Exactly what you get

 HR software that finally tracks the part that carries the risk: every carer's NDIS screening, every food worker's ticket, every contractor's induction, with expiry alerts and rostering that refuses to schedule a lapsed worker.
 Audit reports come out in one click.
-It integrates with internal tools for rostering, field service management software for dispatch, accounting software for payroll, and business intelligence dashboards for workforce reporting.
+It integrates with internal tools for rostering, field service management software for dispatch, accounting software for payroll, and business intelligence (BI) dashboards for workforce reporting.

 How to choose a developer in Bendigo